Love Bombing Meaning

 What Is Love Bombing?

 Love bombing is a relational behavior characterized by excessive displays of affection and attention that occur early in a relationship.
-It often includes frequent messaging, constant reassurance, grand gestures, and fast-paced emotional escalation.
+The term originally described high-pressure recruitment tactics, but today it most often describes a partner who showers you with love so quickly that you cannot evaluate the relationship clearly.

 Key Characteristics of Love Bombing Behavior